MatthewLadas/drum-kit/README.md

 # drum-kit

--  Following along a course I'm currently taking to brush up on my JS skills.
+-  This project is a code along from a course I'm currently taking to brush up on my JS skills.